OpenBankingUK/knowledge-base-pub/conformance-tools/functional-conformance-tool/README.md

 ### **Does the conformance tool support EIDAS certificate?**

 Yes, when using EIDAS certificates with the conformance tool, the user must enter the issuer string for payments and the signing key-id into the configuration screen.
 This allows the tool to create signed payment requests using EIDAS certificates.

+### **Can you explain the different Token endpoint authentication methods?
+And they preferred & secure method.**

+`client_secret_post` is seen as a weak authentication method, as the client secret is contained in the body of the request and it relies on a shared secret.

+The `client_secret_basic` is currently the most widely supported method, but this is one of the weaker auth methods, as the secret is contained in the request header and continues to rely on a shared secret.

+Neither of these two methods is FAPI compliant.

+We would recommend the two more preferred and secure methods in `tls_client_auth` and `private_key_jwt`, especially as they are FAPI compliant.

+It is also worth noting that the OB functional conformance tool supports `client_secret_basic`, `tls_client_auth` and `private_key_jwt`.
+It does not support `client_secret_post`.